namberino/namberino.github.io/content/posts/tvc-modeling.md

 {{< image src="/img/tvc-modeling/x-data-plot-1.png" alt="X data plots 1" position="center" style="padding: 10px" >}}

 Recall when we were setting the parameters for the simulation, we set the `gimbal_angle` variable to $0rad$.
-This means the thruster won't move at all and the rocket will shoot straight up.
+This means the thruster won't move at all and the rocket will shoot straight up and won't move horizontally at all.
 That's why the data in the X axis is all 0 because nothing is happening in the X axis yet.

 Let's try plotting out the trajectory of the rocket to get a better idea of how the rocket will fly: